 Cover picture by (Spencer R. Layne/U.S. Navy)

-If you're ready to dispose of this year's Christmas tree, we've got resources.
-Virginia has plenty of sustainable, green cleaning ways to put your tree to good use rather than putting it in the local landfill.
+When you're ready to dispose of this year's Christmas tree, we've got resources.
+Virginia has plenty of sustainable ways to put your tree to good use rather than putting it in the local landfill.
 Read on!

 Can you store a Christmas tree outside until spring?

-You may want to keep your tree for spring compost or animals outside your house.
-But this could draw all sorts of pests, weed seeds, and tree diseases that contaminate other plants and trees.
-The tree will also dry out, and dry Christmas trees can quickly become a fire hazard.
+While you may want to keep your tree for spring compost or animals outside your house, we do not recommend storing your tree around your home.
+A dead tree can draw pests, weed seeds, and tree diseases that contaminate other plants and trees.
+The tree will also dry out, and dry Christmas trees can quickly become a dangerous fire hazard.

 How do you prepare your tree for recycling?